MKasaei00/master-docs/Idea.md

 + Threshold finding is an important task
 + analyze other edge stream data structures
 + make more general cms data structure to make result better
++ Use z-score to improve the scoring that can be compared with single value in different datasets

 ## Reference ideas